rapidspeciation/biodiversity_genomics_course/exercises/13_Synteny.md

 This will run for a couple of minutes.

 Explore the output, there is a lot of information here.
 Take a look at the comparative statistics.
-Here you can see number of genes in orthogroups, number of unassigned genes etc. This is not so interesting now when we are using BUSCOs but if you have a genome annotation this can tell you of total number of genes, genes clustering in orthogroups, number of species specific genes, etc.
+Here you can see number of genes in orthogroups, number of unassigned genes etc. If you have a genome annotation this can tell you of total number of genes, genes clustering in orthogroups, number of species specific genes, etc.

 Note: exchange the path to your actual result folder.
 ```
 ls OrthoFinder/